What is this rule about?

 The DNR is using an expedited rulemaking procedure to make these changes permanent by the end of 2022.

 The DNR is accepting written comments on these proposed rules from through Dec.
 9, 2022.
 Please submit your comments to [email protected].
 All information you submit in a public comment during formal rulemaking proceedings is public data, including your name and contact information.
 The DNR invasive species rulemaking website will be updated with final decisions about the proposed rules.

 Where can I get more information?

-If you want a free copy of the proposed rules, call or email the DNR contact person listed below.
+If you want a free copy of the proposed rules, call or email the DNR contact person listed below and provide your address.

 Minnesota Department of Natural Resources